Marylee Abrams

 Do you support any other specific employment-related proposals in Maplewood (such as minimum wage, sick time, or mandatory scheduling notice)?
 If so, what steps would you take to understand the impact of an ordinance on the many types of businesses in Maplewood and how would you define any exceptions to those policies?

-As Mayor, I am in support of growing local jobs and livable wages.
+As Mayor of Maplewood I support growing local jobs and livable wages.
 I do not believe specific employment related proposals such as minimum wage, sick time, or mandatory scheduling notices are city issues.
 Instead, specific employment proposals should be developed by our state legislature.
-Maplewood is bordered by over 8 other cities.
-Any unique restrictive regulations would imperil Maplewood businesses, when customers or clients could simply cross a city border for the same types of services in another community.
+Maplewood is bordered by over 10 other cities.
+Any restrictive regulations would imperil Maplewood businesses, when customers or clients could simply cross a city border for the same types of services in another community.
 State-wide uniform legislation levels the playing field for all businesses, and it avoids a patch-work of regulation that pits one city against another.

 What are your strategies to address public safety, housing, and transportation issues facing your community?